jasonabenjamin/simple_commander/README.md

 ## Building from Source

 The source is written in C++17 and uses SDL2 and SDL_ttf.
-A Makefile is included for the intended MinGW/MSYS2 build environment.
+A Makefile is included for convenience and was developed using MinGW/MSYS2.

+Other build environments can be used, but the source currently supports Windows only.

 ## Background